FireXStuff/firexapp/docs/quick_start.rst

         # now preform the original
         self.enqueue_child(self.orig.s(**kwargs), block=True)

-In the above code, the new overriding task will schedule the original as a child task, performing the extra processing before hand.
+In the above code, the new overriding task will schedule the original as a child task, obtained using **self.orig**, performing the extra processing before hand.